mahshidgh/Nvidia-GStreamer-sample-apps/README.md

    git clone https://github.com/mahshidgh/Nvidia-GStreamer-sample-apps.git
    ```
 2. Navigate to the directory that contains your preferred pipeline, and follow the instructions provided.

+## News
+A whole set of dynamic pipelines are coming!!
+They will be added to folder `Dynamic-pipeline`.
+Compared to static pipeline, in dynamic pipelines you can chnage the configuration of the pipeline online.
+For example, changing resolution, frame-rate, source, model, etc.

 ## Citation

 If you use or refer to the code in this repository, please consider citing it as follows: